alvaropp/alvaropp.github.io/content/projects/fluid_twitter.markdown

 date: 2017-12-01
 title: Interactive Fluid Simulation
 description: on Twitter!
-skills: Python, Twitter API, virtual machines
+skills: Python, Twitter API, virtual machines.
 brief: This project builds upon the great <a href="https://github.com/ngcm/interactive-fluid-demo" target="_blank">fluid flow simulation</a> developed by <a href="http://cmg.soton.ac.uk/people/gmd1n15/" target="_blank">Gary Downing</a> as an <a href="http://ngcm.soton.ac.uk" target="_blank">NGCM</a> outreach show.
 This fluid simulation software takes real input from a web-cam and runs a fluid simulation on top of the real-time images, where fluid comes from the left-hand side of the screen and is affected by the present objects on its way.
 This has been proven very successful in previous outreach events from the University of Southampton.
 For this year's University of Southampton Science and Engineering Festival 2018, and any other outreach events, I made a simple extension which integrates with Twitter.
 Basically, any participant can send a custom image or drawing to our Twitter account <a href="https://twitter.com/FluidFlowTest" target="_blank">@FluidFlowTest</a>, and will instantly receive a GIF with the fluid simulation on top of their image in return.
 img: https://user-images.githubusercontent.com/4785303/35472499-352d9ee0-0368-11e8-83ca-f20c6c2cc1ea.png
 big_img: https://user-images.githubusercontent.com/4785303/35059288-8757857c-fbb2-11e7-9b96-b0d32f02744f.gif
-how-to: code available on <a href="https://github.com/alvaropp/interactive-fluid-twitter" target="_blank">GitHub</a>
+how-to: code available on <a href="https://github.com/alvaropp/interactive-fluid-twitter" target="_blank">GitHub</a>.
 ---

 <div class="img_single">